f-marquez/Module_14/README.md

    ![Alt text](https://github.com/f-marquez/Module_14/blob/main/Images/Deliverable_2/Trips%20by%20Gender%20(weekday%20per%20hour).png)
   ## Male Subsribers are the most active of all rider types.
    ![Alt text](https://github.com/f-marquez/Module_14/blob/main/Images/Deliverable_2/User%20Trips%20by%20Gender%20by%20Weekday.png)
-- Deliverable 3: Create a Story and Report for the Final Presentation

 ## Link to Tableau Public Dashboard<br>
+- Deliverable 3: Create a Story for the Final Presentation

 [link to dashboard](https://public.tableau.com/app/profile/francis.marquez1843/viz/NYCCitiBikeChallenge_16429116404190/CheckoutTimesforUsers)<br>

+**Citibike programs offer a simple transportation alternative for getting around.
+We are able to see that most riders were renting bikes for short rides regardless of gender.
+We also noted that riders preferred similar riding time regardless of gender or subscription status.**<br>

+**Male users are the overhelming user base for citibike as well as the majority of thier subscriber base.
+It could be wise to explore the reasons why the large gap between users based on gender and explore potentials ways to encourage more female subscribers.**